 Don’t want to read the whole paper?
 Check out our presentation from the conference instead. http://tinyurl.com/openroboethics.

-The project is still taking its baby steps.
-But we’d like to hear your thoughts on Open Roboethics.
-Please feel free to contact AJung (email: firstname.lastname@example.org, twitter:@OpenRoboethics) to send us your feedback.
+We’d like to hear your thoughts on Open Roboethics and AI ethics.
+Please feel free to contact AJung (email: email@example.com, twitter:@OpenRoboethics) to send us your feedback.